-- (i) joint employer/Union management of the training funding; - (ii) access to funding in accordance with agreed guidelines, by all participating employers and unions. - (c) In the event of Incolink being unable to provide the above arrangements, the Parties to this Agreement agree to establish an alternative
+- (i) joint employer/Union management of the training funding; - (ii) access to funding in accordance with agreed guidelines, by all participating employers and unions. - (c) In the event of Incolink being unable to provide the above arrangements, the Parties to this Agreement agree to establish an alternative mechanism with the intention of meeting the commitments expressed in clause 25.11(b) above. - (d) The liability of the Employer to pay for the cost of training courses they approve in accordance with clauses 15.8 and 33, will be met by the making of the contributions on behalf of each Employee as required by this clause. - 25.13 The Employer will make a weekly contribution to the Nominated Redundancy Fund for the purpose of the Nominated Redundancy Fund funding and/or sponsoring activities (at the determination of the Trustee of the said fund) that support the welfare of all Employees and their families in the building and construction industry.

-- mechanism with the intention of meeting the commitments expressed in clause 24.11(b) above. - (d) The liability of the Employer to pay for the cost of training courses they approve in accordance with clause 32 and Appendix P, will be met by the making of the contributions on behalf of each Employee as required by this clause. - 24.13 The Employer will contribute \$5.95 per week per Employee to a Nominated Redundancy Fund (or any other fund of which Incolink is Trustee and nominated by it to receive the contribution) for the provision of benefits to apprentices. - 24.14 The Employer will make a weekly contribution to the Nominated Redundancy Fund for the purpose of the Nominated Redundancy Fund funding and/or sponsoring activities (at the determination of the Trustee of the said fund) that support the welfare of all Employees and their families in the building and construction industry. - 24.15 This contribution is calculated based on the number of Employees employed by the Employer at the rate of \$0.95 per Employee, per week.
+25.14 This contribution is calculated based on the number of Employees employed by the Employer at the rate of \$0.95 per Employee, per week.